 Random walks are fun things to study in math, and they have many applications.
-To quote from Wikipedia, "For example, the path traced by a molecule as it travels in a liquid or a gas, the search path of a foraging animal, the price of a fluctuating stock and the financial status of a gambler can all be modeled as random walks." (http://en.wikipedia.org/wiki/Random walk)
+To quote from Wikipedia, "For example, the path traced by a molecule as it travels in a liquid or a gas, the search path of a foraging animal, the price of a fluctuating stock and the financial status of a gambler can all be modeled as random walks..." (http://en.wikipedia.org/wiki/Random\walk)

 1) Roll a die 100 times, and keep a record on a 10 by 10 grid.
 For odd numbers record "R" and for even numbers "L".
+If you work in a team of four people, each person can roll a die 25 times, and you can string your results together.